dorythecat/TransforMate/help.md

 - **Prefix**: The prefix you want to clear. (optional, if not provided, clears all prefixes)

 This command will clear the prefix for the user you provide.
 If you don't provide a user, it will default to the user who sent the command.
 If you provide a prefix, it will clear that prefix.
 If you don't provide a prefix, it will clear all prefixes.

-#### **/clear small** (user)

-- **User**: The user you want to clear the small for. (optional, defaults to the user who sent the command)

-This command will clear the small for the user you provide.
-If you don't provide a user, it will default to the user who sent the command.

 #### **/clear suffix** (user) (suffix)